This blog includes Twelve Level 3 Nutrition Exam Mock Questions with answers and explanations, so you can be prepared for your upcoming exam.

 Energy balance is the difference between your energy input (or the number of calories that you put into your body) and your energy output (or the number of calories you burn each day).

-Explanation: It is recommended to consume 2 portions of fish per week, one of which oily.
+Explanation: It is recommended to consume 2 portion of fish per week, one of which oily.
+Therefore the answer is C one oily fish per week.

 Explanation: High Glycaemic foods are released quickly into the blood stream.
 These are great to take straight after exercise (within 15 minutes) to top up depleted blood glucose and stored glycogen stores.